mzc796/marionette_onos/README.md

 18. Host Discovery on UIs

     On Topology GUI, hit the button 'H', and the hosts will show up.
 For details, see https://pica8-fs.atlassian.net/wiki/spaces/PicOS433sp/pages/4063290/ovs-ofctl+add-flow+bridge+flow.
-20. Correct Shortest Path Routing
+20. Check Flow Entries and Shortest Path Routing

-Please notice that the shortest path between h1 and h2 is sw1->sw4->sw5
+    On the UI, click Menu->Network->Devices.
+Choose of:0000000000000001 (sw1).
+On the top right, click `show flow view for selected device`, we can see that sw1 has been configured two flow entries by ```Application: fwd```      to forward the packets of h1 ping h2.
+Similarly, we will find that sw4 and sw5 are also configured with flow entries to support h1 ping h2. ```sw1->sw4->sw5``` is the shortest path as we can see from the topology.

 ## Marionette Attack
 1. Open another terminal to initiate the attack on ONOS-3